 Across the street, Cheryl’s on 12th offers homestyle cooking and a chocolate-caramel tart worthy of repeat visits.
 Meanwhile, John Gorham’s much anticipated Tasty n Alder features the famed restaurateur’s signature small plates with Korean and Mexican twists.
 Farmers market favorite Petunia’s Pies & Pastries opened a bakery café, bringing owner Lisa Clark’s splendid gluten-free sweets and savories (as well as coffee, cocktails and local gluten-free beer) to her fans from morning ‘til night.
 Ración features modernist Spanish cooking in a lounge or at the U-shaped table surrounding a wide open kitchen.

 Grüner – and connecting bar Kask – serves its take on “cozy alpine cuisine” and stellar handcrafted cocktails.
-The food and drink power team of Nate Tilden and Jeffrey Morganthaler is behind the acclaimed Clyde Common at the stylish Ace Hotel, and plans are in the works for a subterranean speakeasy in the same spot; Pepe le Moko will host many late nights in what is sure to be a hot urban hangout when its doors open.
+The food and drink power team of Nate Tilden and Jeffrey Morganthaler is behind the acclaimed Clyde Common at the stylish Ace Hotel; stop by the subterranean speakeasy Pepe le Moko in the same spot for throwback drinks and bites from the same team.